 A small chip in your tooth may not seem like an emergency but it actually should be looked at as soon as possible.
 Most of the time it won’t even hurt but the true damage comes from ignoring the problem.
 Waiting to treat any teeth that are chipped may lead to further dental problems.
 It could become infected or allow bacteria to enter the tooth canal.

 This can cause a lot of pain and possibly even lead to tooth loss.
-If any of your teeth become chipped, you should contact the office of Dr. Freano to have it looked at as soon as possible.
-He will be able to diagnose and determine the severity of the teeth that are chipped with a visual exam.
+If any of your teeth become chipped, you should contact the office of Dr. Chambers to have it looked at as soon as possible.
+She will be able to diagnose and determine the severity of the teeth that are chipped with a visual exam.

 Chipped Tooth FAQs